CLI .md

 --branch TEXT A valid branch name or uid.

---registry TEXT Either 'artifact' or 'transform'.
-If not passed, chooses
+Either 'artifact' or 'transform'.
+If not

-based on path suffix.
+passed, chooses based on path suffix.

 --help Show this message and exit.